apacheignite/documentation/sql/jdbc-driver-19.md

     "5-1": "Turns on bulk data load mode via `INSERT` statements for this connection.", "5-2": "false",
     "6-0": "`streamingAllowOverwrite`",
-    "6-1": "Tells Ignite to overwrite values for existing keys on duplication instead of skipping them.
-Refer to [IgniteDataStreamer JavaDoc](https://ignite.apache.org/releases/1.8.0/javadoc/org/apache/ignite/IgniteDataStreamer.html) for more details.", "6-2": "false",
+    "6-1": "Tells Ignite to overwrite values for existing keys on duplication instead of skipping them.", "6-2": "false",
     "7-0": "`streamingFlushFrequency`",
     "7-1": "Timeout, in _milliseconds_, that data streamer should use to flush data.
-By default, *the data is flushed on connection close*.
-Refer to [IgniteDataStreamer JavaDoc](https://ignite.apache.org/releases/1.8.0/javadoc/) for more details.", "7-2": "0",
+By default, *the data is flushed on connection close*.", "7-2": "0",
     "8-0": "`streamingPerNodeBufferSize`",
-    "8-1": "Data streamer's per node buffer size.
-Refer to [IgniteDataStreamer JavaDoc](https://ignite.apache.org/releases/1.8.0/javadoc/org/apache/ignite/IgniteDataStreamer.html) for more details.", "8-2": "1024",
+    "8-1": "Data streamer's per node buffer size.", "8-2": "1024",
     "9-0": "`streamingPerNodeParallelOperations`",
-    "9-1": "Data streamer's per node parallel operations number.
-Refer to [IgniteDataStreamer JavaDoc](https://ignite.apache.org/releases/1.8.0/javadoc/org/apache/ignite/IgniteDataStreamer.html) for more details.", "9-2": "16"
+    "9-1": "Data streamer's per node parallel operations number.", "9-2": "16"
   },
   "cols": 3,